 vi.
 Receive public comments about the Commission’s work and transmit those comments to the Commission; and

 vii.
 Draft the report described in ORS 243.812(14).

+viii.
+Assist Commission members as may be necessary in order to fulfill the Commission member’s responsibilities and duties as set forth in ORS 243.812.

 b.
 A DOJ employee may be appointed to serve as the Commission’s Administrative Rules Coordinator, as required by ORS 183.330.
-The DOJ employee appointed as the Administrative Rules Coordinator may undertake all the responsibilities described in ORS 183.330 on behalf of the Commission.
+With approval of the Commission, the DOJ employee appointed by the Commission as the Administrative Rules Coordinator may undertake all the responsibilities described in ORS 183.330 on behalf of the Commission.

 c.
-A DOJ employee may serve as Executive Director of the Commission to ensure the orderly and effective management of the Commission and to support the Commission’s purpose and operations.
+With approval of the Commission, a DOJ employee may serve as Executive Director of the Commission to ensure the orderly and effective management of the Commission and to support the Commission’s purpose and operations.

 d.
 DOJ employees working on behalf of the Commission shall operate at the direction of the Commission when conducting the activities described above, provided that those employees also comply with all employment rules and policies generally applicable to DOJ employees.